 The name "Hatogaya" originally comes from the city of Hatogaya, but the name was lost after the city merged with Kawaguchi City.

 Different restaurants have different arrangements, so it's a good idea to compare them!

 A Unique Treat: Julien Ice Cream

 This is a local ice cream only available in Kawaguchi, called "Julien ice cream".

-The three flavors are made from Kawaguchi's specialty, Kinome Sansho (Japanese pepper), the symbol of Kawaguchi City's Yasuyuki area, and Kawaguchi-grown yuzu!
+The three flavors are made from Kawaguchi's specialty, Kinome Sansho (Japanese pepper), the symbol of Kawaguchi City's Yasuyuki area, and Kawaguchi-grown yuzu - which is a type of Japanese citrus.
 A true Kawaguchi gourmet!
-You can purchase these at the Kawaguchi Ryokka Center Jiriyasu, which is also a roadside station!
+You can purchase these at the Kawaguchi Ryokka Center Jiriyasu, which is also a roadside station.

 If you want to use transportation in Kawaguchi City, Saitama, renting a car or driving your own car is the best way to get around.
 If you find it difficult to get around by car, I recommend the Kokusai Kogyo bus service!
 These buses leave from Ikebukuro and other terminal stations in central Tokyo.

 Here are the buses that go to the locations mentioned in this article.

 Be careful not to forget to take your numbered ticket when you get on the bus, as many buses in Saitama Prefecture are postpaid.